 Transit Access A Big Buyer Draw

 “Toronto is not great for public transport,” says Moniz.
 “I live in Etobicoke and I have friends in Pickering that can beat me downtown because they are on the GO Train.
-I am part of an investment group and they pegged the increased value to a home of being near the GO train at 14%.”
+I am part of an investment group and they pegged the increased value to a home near the GO train at 14%.”

 Consider the Location of Your Investment

-With most homes in Toronto now approaching the million-dollar mark, it is pretty difficult to find good investment opportunities in the city.
+With most homes in Toronto hovering around the million-dollar mark, it is pretty difficult to find good investment opportunities in the city.
 If the goal is to buy low and sell high, it’s unlikely you will be able to fulfil the first part of that mantra in Hogtown.
 Looking further afield does offer value though, and one city in particular is making somewhat of a comeback after decades of neglect.

 The Booming Golden Horseshoe